treste91/Great-Place-to-Work-Lists/README.rst

 GPTW Lists
 **********

-Great Place to Work Lists is a detailed guide on how to use the GPTW Lists component of the greatplacetowork.com.
+This is a detailed guide on how to use the GPTW Lists component of the greatplacetowork.com.
 This documentation provides a basic explanation of the functionality provided by this component.

 Features